-- 3.3 Once a complaint with the information detailed under 3.1 has been received by North Hertfordshire District Council, the matter will be considered to be a formal complaint. - 3.4 A complainant will need to provide their name and a contact address, preferably also with an email address and telephone number, so that North Hertfordshire District Council can acknowledge receipt of the complaint and keep a complainant informed of its progress.
+- 3.3 Once a complaint with the information detailed under 3.1 has been received by North Hertfordshire District Council, the matter will become a formal complaint. - 3.4 A complainant will need to provide their name and a contact address, preferably also with an email address and telephone number, so that North Hertfordshire District Council can acknowledge receipt of the complaint and keep a complainant informed of its progress.
 It is possible to keep a complainant's name and locality confidential, if this is requested, although it is likely to hamper and, ultimately, prevent any effective assessment or investigation.
 It is also in the interests of transparency and fairness, that a Councillor accused of misconduct, generally has a right to know who has made the allegations.
 A complainant can ask for their name and contact to remain confidential on the complaint form, with an explanation for the request.
 The Monitoring Officer may agree to such a request where they consider that provision of contact details is likely to result in intimidation or violence.
-If the Monitoring Officer agrees to the request they will not provide the complainant's name and contact details to the Councillor without the complainant's prior consent.
+If the Monitoring Officer agrees to the request, they will not provide the complainant's name and contact details to the Councillor without the complainant's prior consent.
 Exceptions to this will be if this is referred to the Police, or if other regulatory bodies (for example the auditors or external fraud investigators).
-In these circumstances a request for confidentiality would be a matter for those bodies to consider. - 3.5 North Hertfordshire District Council does not normally consider/ investigate anonymous complaints, unless there is a clear public interest in doing so.
-In any event, North Hertfordshire District Council's ability to do would be severely limited, as it is impossible in such situations to request further information from a complainant or provide confirmation of any decision. - 3.6 Where a repeat or similar complaint has been made (which has not been upheld), no further action will be undertaken, and consideration given to the Council's unreasonable customer arrangements where such complaints continue to be made. - 3.7 The Complaints Handling Procedure Flowchart at Appendix 1 includes the aspects of the complaint and assessment criteria that the Monitoring Officer takes into account before deciding whether to consider the complaint (Stage 1-2) and assess the complaint (Stage 3).
+In these circumstances a request for confidentiality would be a matter for those bodies to consider. - 3.5 North Hertfordshire District Council does not normally consider/ investigate anonymous complaints unless there is sufficient information and then there is a clear public interest in doing so.
+In any event, North Hertfordshire District Council's ability to do would be severely limited, as it is impossible in such situations to request further information from a complainant or provide confirmation of any decision. - 3.6 Where a repeat or similar complaint has been made (which has not been upheld), no further action will be undertaken, and consideration given to the Council's unreasonable customer arrangements where such complaints continue to be made. - 3.7 The Complaints Handling Procedure Flowchart at Appendix 1 includes the aspects of the complaint and assessment criteria that the Monitoring Officer considers before deciding whether to consider the complaint (Stage 1-2) and assess the complaint (Stage 3).
+A Councillor would not normally be notified of a complaint if the assessment criteria have not been met under Stage 1, although they may be informed after that a complaint had been received and was not proceeding further.